lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 1. Click **[!UICONTROL Publish to AEM]** ![](assets/export.png).
 ![](assets/publish-contribution-folder-to-aem.png)

-An email/pulse notification is sent to the Brand Portal user and AEM administrator at various stages of the publishing workflow:
+An email/pulse notification is sent to the Brand Portal user and AEM administrator at different stages of the publishing workflow:
 1. **Queued** - When the publishing workflow triggers in Brand Portal, a contribution folder is published from Brand Portal to AEM Assets.

 1. **Complete** - When the publishing workflow is complete, the contribution folder is successfully imported to AEM Assets.